mabnhdev/sonic-nas-manifest/README.md

 Welcome to the SONiC NAS Host-Adapter
 ======================================
-This SONiC repo contains the manifest file for the repo tool used to pull down sources for the SONiC NAS project.
-The SONiC NAS project is the SAI Host-Adapter originally written by Dell and contributed to the SONiC project.
+This SONiC repo contains the manifest file for the repo tool used to pull down sources for the SONiC Network Adaptation Service (NAS) project.
+The SONiC NAS project is the Switch Abstraction Interface (SAI) Host-Adapter originally written by Dell, and contributed to the SONiC project.
 It is assumed that you are familiar with Linux and have basic development knowledge.

 Reading the documentation
 -------------------------